skillrepos/prom-start-v2/labs.md

-4. Select **Prometheus** and then for the HTTP URL field, enter http://prom-start-prometheus-server.monitoring.svc.cluster.local Then click on **Save and Test**.
+4. Select **Prometheus** and then for the HTTP URL field, enter http://prom-start-prometheus-server.monitoring.svc.cluster.local Then scroll to the bottom of the page and click on **Save and Test**.
 After a moment, you should get a response that indicates the data source is working.

 ![enter source](./images/promstart46.png?raw=true "enter source")
 ![test source](./images/promstart47.png?raw=true "test source")